soonbong-lee/soonbong-lee.github.io/_pages/about.md

 ======
 [Dynamic Matching with Post-Allocation Service and its Application to Refugee Resettlement](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4748762), with Kirk Bansak, Vahideh Manshadi, Rad Niazadeh, and Elisabeth Paulson, Working Paper, 2024.

-- Preliminary version accepted for *The 5th annual Symposium on Foundations of Responsible Computing (FORC)*.
+- Preliminary version accepted to *The 5th annual Symposium on Foundations of Responsible Computing (FORC)*.

 Published
 =====